luslab/oz-bulk-rnaseq/README.md

    - Format the output as a RunInfo.csv format: `esearch -db sra -query PRJNA****** | efetch -format runinfo > info.csv`
    - To see SRR IDs, head the first column: `cat info.csv | cut -f 1 -d ',' | head`
 	- Filter for `SRR` & store the first 10 IDs: `cat info.csv | cut -f 1 -d ',' | grep SRR | head > ids.txt`
-6. On the [SRA page](https://www.ncbi.nlm.nih.gov/sra?linkname=bioproject_sra_all&from_uid=384592) show 200 results & then click on Send Results to Run Selector.
+5. On the [SRA page](https://www.ncbi.nlm.nih.gov/sra?linkname=bioproject_sra_all&from_uid=384592) show 200 results & then click on Send Results to Run Selector.
 This creates the SRA Run Selector table which has useful information on each sequencing file.
 	- [SRA Handbook](https://www.ncbi.nlm.nih.gov/books/NBK47528/)
 	- SRA experiment IDs start with `SRS****`.
 Unique sequencing library for a sample.
 	- SRA run IDs start with  `SRR****` and `ERR****`.
 Data file linked to the sequencing library.
-7. On the [SRA Run Selector page](https://www.ncbi.nlm.nih.gov/Traces/study/?WebEnv=NCID_1_2827488_130.14.18.97_5555_1539957447_3051893689_0MetA0_S_HStore&query_key=3) click Accession List icon under Download.
+6. On the [SRA Run Selector page](https://www.ncbi.nlm.nih.gov/Traces/study/?WebEnv=NCID_1_2827488_130.14.18.97_5555_1539957447_3051893689_0MetA0_S_HStore&query_key=3) click Accession List icon under Download.
 This downloads a text file of each Sequencing run ID.

+### fastq-dump

+Now that we have the accessions, we can get the sequence files in fastq format using fastq-dump from the SRA toolkit

-8. In terminal download each of the `SRR****` IDs in the txt file using the [SRA toolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc) tool `fastq-dump` - this converts the SRA sequences to a FASTQ file.
-	- in command line type `fastq-dump SRR1553607`.
+In terminal download each of the `SRR****` IDs in the txt file using the [SRA toolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc) tool `fastq-dump` - this converts the SRA sequences to a FASTQ file.
+In command line type `fastq-dump SRR1553607`.
 Generates `SRR1553607.fastq` file

 The `while loop` allows you to do this for all SRR IDs in a single command and `sbatch` speeds up the process by parallelising the request:
 ```bash